ali-assar/gRPC-handnotes/readme.md

 - **Streaming**: gRPC supports server-side, client-side, and bi-directional streaming.
 - **Language-agnostic**: You can generate gRPC client and server code in many languages, including Go, Java, C++, Python, Ruby, etc.

-We hope you find this repository helpful in your journey to learn gRPC in Go.
-Happy coding!
+## What's the Next Step?

+If you follow the table of contents and go through each section of this tutorial, you will gain a solid understanding of gRPC by the end.
+This knowledge will equip you to create efficient and high-performing microservices using gRPC in Go.